DronePilotsFederation/WRSA-WorkingGroup/WRSARules.md

 * All judging via FPV
 * Accompanying Music Optional
 * 3 Judges
-* 3 Minute Runs
+* 2 Minute Runs

 Three Judgement Categories:
 * Difficulty - Were the tricks performed mostly easy or difficult?
 Suggested trick difficulty ratings below.
 Ultimately judges have discretion for rating dificulty of tricks.
 * Style/Flow - How well did each trick/move flow into the next?
 How did the entire routine flow together?
 Any crash should take away from this number, a score of 5 means great flow and zero unintentional collisions/crashes
 * Use of Course/Obstacles - How well did the pilot make use of the course layout and obstacles?

-Each category scored 0-5, combined scores multiplied by .667 and rounded to nearest decimal for combined score of 0-10
+Each category scored 0-5 for a total of 15 maximum points per judge, 45 maximum points for all three judges

 Reversible/3d ESC Judging Guidelines:
 * Judges must take into account reversible ESCs when they are used